jhodges38/Rush-Hour-Solver/README.md

   -enter 'h' or 'v' to indicate horizontal or vertical orientation of the car respectively - hit enter

   -enter an integer according to the displayed listing corresponding to the color of the car or truck being placed - hit enter

+  result: the car or truck is placed on the board as indicated

  Repeat step 2 until all cars and trucks have been placed